Academic Strategy

 My work is structured, direct, and performance-focused.

-Students are expected to engage actively, think rigorously, and develop independence.
-Sessions are designed to build clarity, confidence, and disciplined reasoning — not short-term memorization.
+Students are expected to engage actively, think carefully about the structure of problems, and gradually develop independence in their reasoning.
+Sessions are designed to build clarity, confidence, and disciplined thinking — not short-term memorization.

 Engagement Model